 The Fair Test in Ms. Sneed’s Classroom

-Ms. Sneed studies her science standards.
+As she plans her physical science unit, Ms. Sneed studies her standards.
 Under Planning and Carrying Out Investigations, she reads, “Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered” (NGSS, Grades 3-5).
 Whew!
 What does that mean?

 Ms. Sneed googles “fair test science.”
 Scanning the page, she sees that it involves comparing only one variable at a time.